muhufuk/awsKinesisConsumer/README.md

 # awsKinesisConsumer
-Example of Aws Kinesis consumer with Spring Boot
+Example for Aws Kinesis consumer with Spring Boot